-Chux Bed Pads: 4 Myths to Know Before Buying
+Chux Underpads & Bed Pads: 5 Myths to Know Before Buying

 Myth 1: All Chux are 100% Waterproof

-False - Remember chux pads are disposable paper-made products made of raw pulp and polymers, so they have limits as to how much they can absorb.
-Also, remember that depending on your level of output or the person you’re caring for, the pad may get saturated quicker than others using the same chux pad.
-Urine can flow over the edges of the chux pad if you don't fold each side to create a barrier.
+False - Chux pads are disposable, paper-based products made of raw pulp and polymers, so they have limits as to how much they can absorb.
+Depending on the amount of leakage, the pad may get saturated quicker.
+Also, urine can flow over the edges if each side is not folded to create a barrier.

-Myth 2: All Chux Can be Used for Repositioning
+Myth 2: All Chux Underpads Can be Used for Repositioning

-False – The backsheet of the chux pads will vary by brand.
-Some of the most absorbent underpads have a plastic backsheet that can hold the most liquid, so those may not be as cool to lay over as the breathable chux pads.
-In contrast, breathable underpads like the NorthShore® MagicSorb™ Air have a backsheet that is air permeable, helpful for people with skin conditions and also highly absorbent.
-It really depends on what you will use the chux for.
+False – The backsheets of Chux pads vary by brand.
+Some of the most absorbent underpads have a plastic backsheet that can hold the most liquid, so those may not be as cool or as breathable.
+However, NorthShore's MagicSorb™ Air Underpad features an air-permeable backsheet.
+Such breathable products usually help with skin health and integrity.

 NorthShore MagicSorb Air Underpad with Airflow Technology